-During 12 days in November, residents of El Paso and Ciudad Juarez will get a chance to bridge the border divide with search lights and sound technology for two-way conversation in an innovative, illuminated art installation called Border Tuner.
+During 12 days in November, residents of El Paso and Ciudad Juarez had a chance to bridge the border divide with search lights and sound technology for two-way conversation in an innovative, illuminated art installation called Border Tuner.

 The technology inspired art show is the brainchild of internationally known, Mexican-born artist Rafael Lozano-Hemmer, who has combined his artistic sensibilities with advanced digital technology to create and showcase other light and sound art installations in cities around the world, including Washington D.C., Boston, Mexico City, Santiago, Chile, as well as cities in Poland, Austria and Germany.